joomla/accessibility/docs/testing/testing-single-page.md

 * Can you see the content of all page elements, including dynamic elements such as tabs, accordions, drop-down panels, menus, sliders?
 * Is the navigation order understandable - logical and intuitive (makes sense)? [(1.3.2 Meaningful Sequence - Level A)][5]
 * Is there any focus on item selected?
 Are there any areas where focus disappears? [(2.4.7 Focus Visible - Level AA)][6]
-* Does any content besides links, buttons and form controls get focus?
+* Does any content besides links, buttons and form controls, get focus?
-* Can the focus always be moved from the place where it is using TAB key? [(2.1.2 No Keyboard Trap - Level A)][7]
+* Can the focus always be moved, from the place where it is, using the TAB key? [(2.1.2 No Keyboard Trap - Level A)][7]

 ### B. Menu and other navigation elements

 * Do the main menu items point to index pages?
 * Can you access all menu items?
-* Isn't the number of links in the menu and on the whole page too big and troublesome?
+* Are the number of links in the menu and on the whole page too big and troublesome?
 * Can you skip navigation and get straight to the main content? [(2.4.1  Bypass Blocks - Level A)][8]
 * Are there any other ways to reach the subpages of your site (search engine, sitemap, etc.) [(2.4.5  Multiple Ways - Level AA)][9]
-* Are the elements of the navigation in the same order on subpages? [(3.2.3 Consistent Navigation - Level AA)][10]
+* Are the elements of the navigation in the same order, on subpages? [(3.2.3 Consistent Navigation - Level AA)][10]
 * Are elements of the same functionality (such as page section titles, modules) designed consistently? [(3.2.4  Consistent Identification - Level AA)][11]
 * Is the location of the current page/sequence in the site structure indicated [(2.4.8  Location - Level AAA)][12]